marianabritoazevedo/powerbi-spotify/README.md

 # Data analysis - Spotify

 This repository aims to put into practice the knowledge obtained in Power BI training on the [Alura](https://www.alura.com.br/) platform.
 In this way, a [Kaggle](https://www.kaggle.com/) database was used with data referring to the top 200 on spotify between the years 2017 and 2021 to create a dashboard with several metrics referring to these songs and artists.
+Also, icons made by [Flaticon](https://www.flaticon.com/s) were used to create the dashboard.

 The link with the dataset can be found [here](https://www.kaggle.com/datasets/ivannatarov/spotify-daily-top-200-songs-with-genres-20172021) or you can download the file `data.csv` in this repository.